 Dr. Boschini came to TCU from Illinois State University, where he served as president for four years, and vice president for student affairs and associate professor for two years in the Department of Educational Administration and Foundations.
 Prior to that, he held administrative and teaching positions at Butler and Indiana universities.

 As a leader in higher education, Dr. Boschini wants to ensure that students in this state and across the nation can benefit from a university education.
-He is currently serving as president of the Board of Directors of the Independent Colleges & Universities of Texas (ICUT).
+He recently completed his term as president of the Board of Directors of the Independent Colleges & Universities of Texas (ICUT).
 He also serves on the board of the Council for International Exchange of Scholars, the organization that works with the Fulbright Scholars program, and the President's Council of The Washington Center, the largest independent, nonprofit academic internship program in the United States.
 Previously, he chaired the National Association of Independent Colleges & Universities (NAICU), headquartered in Washington, D.C.
 This organization represents the interests of private colleges and universities across the country.

 In addition, Dr. Boschini sits on the board of the State Farm Company Mutual Funds, as well as the boards of the Fort Worth Symphony Orchestra, the Van Cliburn Foundation and the Moncrief Cancer Institute.
 Megan Boschini is also involved in a variety of activities in Fort Worth and is a frequent guest at events intended to improve the welfare of the community.
 She serves on the board of directors for the Museum of Science and History and Gill Charity, Inc. They are both committed to ensuring that they, and Texas Christian University, are active citizens of the Fort Worth community.